Virtual Reality in Healthcare

-The training of healthcare professionals, the rehabilitation of patients and the treatment of psychological disorders are some of the main uses of Virtual Reality applied to healthcare.
-According to all the experts, health will be, after video games, the sector with the greatest growth in the application of Virtual Reality in the coming years.
-A Goldman Sachs study forecasts that in 9 years virtual reality in healthcare will have a turnover of 5,100 million dollars.
+The training of healthcare professionals, patient rehabilitation, and the treatment of psychological disorders are some of the main uses of Virtual Reality applied to health.
+According to all experts, health will be the sector that grows the most in the application of Virtual Reality in the coming years, second only to video games.
+A Goldman Sachs study predicts that in 9 years, virtual reality in health will generate revenues of 5.1 billion dollars.

-In Spain, the healthcare sector currently ranks fifth in the application of virtual reality, according to a report prepared by The App Date.
-According to the Report on Virtual Reality in Spain, the health sector represents 12% of the Virtual Reality projects that exist in our country.
+In Spain, currently, the health sector ranks fifth in the application of virtual reality, as pointed out by the report prepared by The App Date.
+According to the Virtual Reality Report in Spain, the health sector represents 12% of the virtual reality projects in our country.

-Although there is still a long way to go and research on Virtual Reality applied to healthcare, it is clear that virtual reality is a technology with enormous applications in the healthcare field, both from the patient’s point of view and for the training of medical staff.
-In this article we will analyze the main uses that are being given to VR in the health sector.
+Although there is still a long way to go and much research to be done on Virtual Reality applied to health, it is clear that virtual reality is a technology with enormous applications in the field of medicine, both from the patient’s perspective and for the training of medical staff.
+In this article, we will analyze the main uses of VR in the health sector.

 We have distinguished 4 areas of application of patient-centered VR, they are as follows: